Opinion, September 23, 2018 by Darren Clarke

 That, that is a winner.

-So for opponents of any meaningful system aimed at reducing carbon emissions Conservative Party advocates, often posing as independent news outlets, i.e Ontario Proud, Axe the Carbon Tax) burned the midnight LED filling social media platforms with anti-Carbon Tax, anti-Liberal party, anti-liberal, propaganda with little to no interest in enlightening us (and potentially themselves) as to the actual details of the Carbon Tax/Cap and Trade System.
+So for opponents of any meaningful system aimed at reducing carbon emissions Conservative Party advocates, often posing as independent news outlets, i.e Ontario Proud and Axe the Carbon Tax, burned the midnight LED filling social media platforms with anti-Carbon Tax, anti-Liberal party, anti-liberal, propaganda with little to no interest in enlightening us (and potentially themselves) as to the actual details of the Carbon Tax/Cap and Trade System.

 Mind you, just for an extra curve in the narrative, it needs to be pointed out at this point that, as part of Canada’s efforts to participate in a Global effort to reduce carbon emissions, either provinces create a plan to reduce their emissions or the Federal government will apply a Carbon Tax themselves.

 If you are confused you should be.
 It’s confusing.
 But that’s what we’re here for.